Decomposable and essentially univariate mass-action systems: Extensions of the deficiency one theorem: Deficiency one mass-action systems

-\begin{remark}[w.r.t.\ the proof] The proof of the classical theorem can be found in \cite[Sections~5, 6, 7, 8, Appendix~B]{Feinberg1995a}; it is quite lengthy (about 40 pages) and rather involved.
+\begin{remark}[\blue{on} the proof] \blue{A detailed} proof of the classical theorem \blue{is given} in \cite[Sections~5--8 \blue{and} Appendix~B]{Feinberg1995a}.
 For an outline of the proof of the extension (to independent subnetworks or ``direct partitions''), see \cite[Appendix~A]{Feinberg1995a}.
-In~\cite[Sections~5, 6]{Feinberg1995a}, Feinberg establishes that the set of positive equilibria has the form $x^* \circ \e^{S^\perp}$ (a particular solution $x^*$ times the exponentiation of the orthogonal complement of the stoichiometric subspace $S$), by rewriting the problem using a certain monotonic function.
-In contrast, we employ a geometric approach to parametrized systems of polynomial equations~\cite{MuellerRegensburger2023a,MuellerRegensburger2023b} and establish the existence of a solution $y^*$ on the coefficient polytope (with $y^*$ corresponding to $x^* \circ \e^{S^\perp}$).
-As Feinberg, we use the ``second salt theorem'' (a network argument) and ``Birch's theorem'', but our proof fits within a few pages (see below).
-Notably, we replace Feinberg's proof for the existence of a positive equilibrium in the case of weakly reversible networks~\cite[Section~8]{Feinberg1995a} with a one-paragraph, graph-theoretical argument. \end{remark}
+In~\cite[Sections~5 \blue{and} 6]{Feinberg1995a}, Feinberg \blue{shows} that the set of positive equilibria has the form $x^* \circ e^{S^\perp}$ (a particular solution $x^*$ \blue{times} the exponentiation of the orthogonal complement of the stoichiometric subspace $S$), by \blue{reformulating} the problem using a monotonic function. \blue{Our approach is based on} a geometric framework for parametrized systems of polynomial equations and inequalities~\cite{MuellerRegensburger2023b,MuellerRegensburger2023a}. \blue{Within this framework,} we establish the existence of a point $y^*$ on the coefficient polytope (\blue{where $y^*$ is in one-to-one correspondence with} $x^* \circ e^{S^\perp}$).
+As Feinberg, we use the ``second salt theorem'' (a network argument) and \blue{a version of} ``Birch's theorem''.
+In the case of weakly reversible networks, we replace the proof for the existence of a positive equilibrium in \cite[Section~8]{Feinberg1995a} by a graph-theoretical argument \blue{(see the last paragraph in the proof of Theorem~\ref{thm:def}, which uses Lemma~\ref{lem:graphical}).} \end{remark}